How to Take Care of Eyelashes: best Guide With 4 natural DIY

 1. Keep Lashes Clean

 Dirt and makeup residue can develop on your lashes, causing brittleness and possibly infections.
-Maintaining good cleanliness of your lashes guarantees their strength and health.
+Maintaining good hygiene of your lashes helps ensure their strength and health.

-- Remove your makeup daily; always do this before bed.
-Mainly, mascara dries out lashes if left overnight, which increases their breakability.
+• Remove your makeup daily; always do this before bed.
+Mascara can dry out lashes when left on overnight, increasing their breakage.

-- Select a Gentle Eye Makeup Remover: Look for a remover that is designed for sensitive eyes.
+• Select a Gentle Eye Makeup Remover: Look for a remover formulated for sensitive eyes.
 Don’t dry out your lashes by seeking out oils or alcohol-free solutions.

-- Avoid rough rubbing: Remove makeup gently with cotton pads or soft cloth.
+• Avoid rough rubbing: Remove makeup gently with cotton pads or a soft cloth.
 Lashes are damaged by pulling or tugging and can even be lost.

 2. Moisturize and condition.